 Halter Training the Draft or Warmblood Foal

 Cherry Hill's Horsekeeping Almanac

-Making Not Breaking, The First Year Under Saddle by Cherry Hill
+Making Not Breaking by Cherry Hill

-How To Think Like A Horse
+How to Think Like A Horse by Cherry Hill

+Halter Training the Draft or Warmblood Foal